Can Diabetes Cause Hair Loss ? Everything You Need to Know About it!

 Can Diabetes Cause Hair Loss?

 If you have diabetes, chances are you are well educated on the subject.
-What you don’t know is that it might be the cause of your hair loss, but that’s not a reason to say goodbye to your hair.
-There are proven ways of stopping and reversing hair loss caused by diabetes, and I’ll tell you all about it in this video.
+What you might not know is that it could be the cause of your hair loss.
+However, that's not a reason to say goodbye to your hair.
+There are proven ways of stopping and reversing hair loss caused by diabetes.

 Diabetes affects how your body produces insulin, which leads to sugar building up in your blood.
 These high blood sugar levels can damage many parts of your body including your blood vessels.
 When your blood vessels become damaged, they are not able to deliver the needed oxygen to feed your hair follicles, which can severely affect your normal hair growth cycle.